 Pursuant to the Code and applicable Treasury Regulations, in order to be able to elect to be taxed as a REIT, we must maintain certain records and request certain information from our stockholders designed to disclose the actual ownership of our stock.
 Based on publicly available information, we believe we have satisfied the share ownership requirements set forth in conditions (5) and (6).
-In addition, Sections 9.2 and 9.3 of our Charter provide for restrictions regarding the transfer and ownership requirements described in conditions (5) and (6).
+In addition, Sections 9.2 and 9.3 of our Charter provide for restrictions regarding the transfer and ownership of shares.
+These restrictions are intended to assist us in continuing to satisfy the share ownership requirements described in conditions (5) and (6).
 These restrictions, however, may not ensure that we will, in all cases, be able to satisfy the share ownership requirements described in conditions (5) and (6).